bjornjorgensen/dapla-project/doc/jupyter-dependency-management.md

 ## Installing and loading packages, as usual

-To list your R libraries (folders containing installed packages)
+To list all installed packages from all libraries, use

-`.libPaths()`
+`installed.packages()`

-To install a new package into one of your libraries, use
+When installing a new package from CRAN that is not present, use

-`packages.install("package", lib="/path/to/lib")` where the "lib" argument is optional and used to select a non-default library path.
-The default library path will be the first one, which in case you use `renv` should be your project local library.
+`install.packages("packagename")`

 When loading an already downloaded/installed package from one of your registered R libraries (folders on your machine already containing downloaded packages) into a notebook, all you need to do is